 Update in November 2023: Rufus 4.3.2090 has been released with new features and improvements.
 Visit the download link mentioned at the end of this article to download the latest version of Rufus for Windows 10/11.

 There are plenty of free tools out there to make a USB drive bootable in the Windows operating system.
 One can use the native Command Prompt, Microsoft’s official Windows USB/DVD Download Tool, or any other third-party tools.

 Although the majority of Windows users either use the native Command Prompt or Media Creation Tool by Microsoft, the fact is that there is nothing better than Rufus software when it comes to installing Windows from USB.
 Unlike most other similar tools, this little tool not only allows you to create bootable USB for MBR partition schemes but also supports preparing bootable USB drives to install Windows on GPT partition scheme (for UEFI PCs).

-The developer updates the software multiple times in a year, and very recently, Rufus 3.8 has been released with numerous improvements and a couple of new features.
-Now that Microsoft has released the final build of Windows 10 version 1909 (November 2019 Update), the latest version of Rufus 3.8 will surely help millions of users to quickly install the latest version of Windows operating system on their computers.
+The developer updates the software multiple times a year, and very recently, Rufus 4.3.2090 has been released with numerous improvements and a couple of new features.
+Now that Microsoft has released Windows, the latest version of Rufus will surely help millions of users to quickly install the latest version of Windows operating system on their computers.

-The user interface of the software has seen mild tweaks, but the overall user interface is very similar to 3.x versions.
-As with the case of previous versions, the user interface is easy-to-understand and use.
+The user interface of the software has seen mild tweaks, but the overall user interface is very similar to the 3.x versions.
+As with the case of previous versions, the user interface is easy to understand and use.

 The recent versions of Rufus support downloading Windows 10 ISO from Microsoft, as well.
 So you don’t need to manually download the Windows 10 ISO to prepare the bootable drive.
 Rufus will take care of that.